Ask Reservoir Dental Group if our services are right for you

 - During the time period between the two appointments, a dental laboratory will fabricate the crown.
 Two weeks or so are usually allotted for this process.

-Your dentist at Reservoir Dental Group will evaluate whether a traditional crown is a good option for you.
+Your provider at Reservoir Dental Group will evaluate whether a traditional crown is a good option for you.
 Call us at 601-992-1371.